pablomr95/quloops/README.md

 #### Lensing Bands:

-The lensing bands are computed by simply running
+The lensing bands are computed by running

   <code> python lensingbands.py </code>